samcday/linux/README.md

 ## How arkify works

-When you execute arkify for the first time, it will do the following things if you branch is based on Linux mainline:
+When you execute arkify for the first time, it will do the following things if your current branch is called 'master' based on Linux 'mainline':

 * Add [gitlab.com/knurd42/linux.git](https://gitlab.com/knurd42/linux.git) as a
   new remote 'arkify'.
 * Fetch required branches from 'arkify'.
-* Create a arkify-upstream-<target_branchname> branch containing mainline at the point where your current branch forked off.
+* Create a 'arkify-upstream-master' branch containing mainline at the point where your local 'master' branch forked off.
-* Create a arkify-infra-mainline branch from arkify/arkify-infra-mainline.
+* Create a 'arkify-infra-master' branch from 'arkify/arkify-infra-mainline'.
-* Switch to arkify-infra-mainline.
+* Switch to 'arkify-infra-master'.
-* Adjust the configuration in redhat/Makefile.variables to local needs.
+* Adjust the configuration in 'redhat/Makefile.variables' to local needs.
-* Checkout the target branch (e.g. the one checked out before calling arkify).
+* Checkout the 'master'.
-* Bulk-import the ark infrastructure from arkify-infra-mainline using 'git archive --format=tar arkify-infra-mainline redhat/ [...] | tar -x';
+* Bulk-import the ark infrastructure from 'arkify-infra-master' using 'git archive --format=tar arkify-infra-master redhat/ [...] | tar -x';
-  this will steer clear of any patches that Red Hat added to the [os-build branch of kernel-ark](https://gitlab.com/cki-project/kernel-ark), which is the upstream of arkify/arkify-infra-mainline branch.
+  this will steer clear of any patches that Red Hat added to the [os-build branch of kernel-ark](https://gitlab.com/cki-project/kernel-ark), which is the upstream of 'arkify/arkify-infra-mainline branch'.
-* Add a hook to the Makefile to enable the ark infrastructure.
+* Add a hook to 'Makefile' which enables the ark infrastructure.
-* Commit the imported ark infrastructure to the target branch.
+* Commit the imported ark infrastructure to the 'master' branch.

 That ark infrastructure contains everything needed to build the SRPM, among it a spec file template (redhat/kernel.spec.template) and the bits to create